laravel-enso/enso/README.md

 Boilerplate for any new Laravel project with lots of goodies included.

-demo *soon*
+Demo coming *soon*

 100% compatible with Google Chrome for the moment.

-Build with Bootstrap 3.3.7, Vuejs 2.x, of course Laravel 5.4 and:
+Built with Laravel 5.4, Bootstrap 3.3.7, Vuejs 2.x and:

 [AdminLTE](https://adminlte.io)